prevent people from stealing your work. This tool is a Web UI to the excellent (and open source)

 make things a little bit harder to understand.
 You don't have to worry too much about code size because

-since there're a lot of repetition, the obfuscated code will be compressed extremely well by your
+there is a lot of repetition, so the obfuscated code will be compressed extremely well by your

 webserver (if you have GZIP compression enabled on your server, which most do nowadays).